Gone Abie Gone

 "Gone Abie Gone" is the fourth episode of the twenty-fourth season of the American animated television series The Simpsons and the 512th episode overall.
-It first aired on the Fox network in the United States on November 11, 2012, and in the United Kingdom on Sky 1 on April 7, 2013.
+The episode was directed by Matthew Nastuk and written by Joel H. Cohen.
+It first aired on the Fox network in the United States on November 11, 2012.

+In this episode, Lisa gambles with her college fund while Homer and Marge investigate when Grampa disappears.
+Composer Marvin Hamlisch, Anika Noni Rose and Jennifer Tilly guest starred.
 The episode received mixed reviews.